Things to Do at Grand Teton That Go Beyond Scenic Overlooks

 In the Meadows

-Wander Antelope Flats has Wildflowers bloom in summer, and wildlife often moves through the open sagebrush.
+• Wander through Antelope Flats in the summer when wildflowers bloom and wildlife often moves through the open sagebrush.

-Explore Mormon Row, you can step beyond the barns and walk the dirt paths.
+• Step beyond the barns and walk the dirt paths of Mormon Row.
 The quiet farmland framed by peaks feels timeless.

 Along the Valley Floor